Long Live Pitman's Shorthand! Reading

 * Omission phrases "ne(k)s(t w)eek" "further (informa)tion)

-* "expected" Optional short dash through the stroke to signify past tense in a short form or contraction, only use where necessary and where there is no other way of showing it
+* "expected" This could also read as "expect", therefore use the optional short dash through the stroke to signify past tense in a short form or contraction, or write the outline in full strokes, see https://www.long-live-pitmans-shorthand.org.uk/contractions-intro.htm#past_tenses

 Dear Mary, Thank you so much* for your email regarding the query that I made last week* on the purchase order for the fabrics.
 I was not sure whether you would be able to change my order at such a late date, and so I was very pleased that this was after all possible to do.
 We are very excited about getting all these new materials and I think our customers will be very well* satisfied with both the variety on offer and the reasonable prices.
 I will be showcasing them at the sewing exhibition in Newtown next month* and I hope* to be able to send in orders for more in due course.
 At present I am making up sample items for the exhibition and I am really looking forward* to meeting new and old friends there, who I am sure will find these new fabrics irresistible.
 Best wishes.
 (150 words)